-Middle-Earth: Shadow of War is a great game and you want the best settings for the game, right?
-A game is best enjoyed when played at its fullest potential and you can’t have that.
-First things first, make sure that you meet the minimum requirements for the game.
+Middle-Earth: Shadow of War is a glorious game and you definitely want to use the best settings.
+A game is best enjoyed when it is played at its fullest potential, and we’ll help you do just that.
+First, make sure that you meet the minimum requirements for the game.

 - CPU: Intel Core i5-2300 / AMD FX-4350

 - GPU: Nvidia GTX 660 / AMD HD 7870

 Recommended System Requirements

 - CPU: Intel Core i7-3770 / AMD FX-8350

 - GPU: Nvidia GTX 970 or 1060 / AMD RX 480 or 580

 - HDD: 80 GB

 - If you have a laptop, ensure it’s running in Battery Performance mode.